GenericException/SkidSuite/obf-techniques/invokedynamic.md

 	public static ConstantCallSite customLookup(
 			MethodHandles.Lookup lookup,
 			String callerName,
-			MethodType callerType, // any argument after this is not requires int key // for example, this arg 'key' is not required (see explaination below) ) { ... }
+			MethodType callerType, // any argument after this is not required, and is implementation specific int key // for example, this arg 'key' is not required (see explaination below) ) { ... }
 ```